nano-o/learner-graphs/README.md

 TLC can produce a full trace as follows.
 On Linux, first translate the PlucCal code to TLA with `make pcal`, then run the TLC model-checker with `make tlc`.

+In this example we could detect that `a1` is malicious because it got ready for `v1` for `la` but there is no quorum of echoes for `v1`.
+In general, it seems that we would need to check that acceptors get ready legitimately, which means possibly following a long chain of acceptors that are recursively blocked until we arrive at a quorum of echoes.